We’re celebrating Walmart heritage this week, and nothing is more central to that heritage than Sam Walton, the founder of the Walmart empire.

-Mr. Sam famously did a hula down Wall Street to celebrate reaching a financial goal.
-That’s a great example of public celebration of success.
+Mr. Sam famously did the hula down Wall Street to celebrate reaching a financial goal.
+That’s a great example of a public celebration of success.
 Even if that’s not your style, your positive sharing can pay dividends in increased confidence among your partners and lessened confidence among your competitors.

 7. Listen to everyone in your company.

 Mr. Sam was adamant about listening to all associates.
 Too often, when problems come to light in a business, it turns out that someone was aware of it and kept that knowledge from higher-ups.
 By listening to your people, you encourage them to tell you more.